0x3327/pq-sap/docs/README.md

 - `Scan`, done by recipient, scans the ephemeral public key registry to find potential stealth public keys.
 - `Send`, done by sender, given stealth meta-address for recipient calculates and returns ephemeral public key, stealth public key(address to send to), view tag.

+`src/crypto/kem.rs` contains `encaps`, `decaps` and `key_pair` functions that call Kyber or Newhope based on features.

-We provide test for correctness of our protocol, checks whether sender and recipient calculated the same stealth address in `tests/protocol_tests.rs`.
+We provide test for correctness of our protocol, checks whether sender and recipient calculated the same stealth address in `tests/protocol_tests.rs` and key-encapsulation mechanism tests that test it's correctness in `tests/kem_tests.rs`.

 You can run tests with the following command:
 `cargo test protocol_tests`
+or
+`cargo test kem_tests`

 Benchmark code can be found at `benchmarks/benchmark1.rs`.
 Benchmarks are ran with $N \in \{5000, 10000, 20000, 40000, 80000\}$, where $N$ is number of announcements in the ephemeral public key registry for fixed spending, viewing key and view tag size.